-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-K

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d)

-OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2011

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-Commission File Number 1-4858

-INTERNATIONAL FLAVORS & FRAGRANCES INC. (Exact name of registrant as specified in its charter)

-NEW YORK

-For the transition period from

-(State or other jurisdiction of incorporation or organization) 13-1432060

-(I.R.S.
-Employer Identification No.)

-521 WEST 57TH STREET, NEW YORK, N.Y.

-(Address of principal executive offices)

-10019 (Zip Code)

-Registrant's telephone number, including area code (212) 765-5500 SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT:

-Title of Each Class

-Name of Each Exchange on Which Registered New York Stock Exchange

-Common Stock, par value $12\frac{1}{2}$ ¢ per share

-SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT:

-None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗸 No 🗌

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗌 No 🗸

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🖉 No 🗌

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗸 No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendments to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\checkmark$ Accelerated filer Non-accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗸

-For the purpose of reporting the following market value of registrant's outstanding common stock, the term "affiliate" refers to persons, entities or groups which directly or indirectly control, are controlled by, or are under common control with the registrant and does not include individual executive officers, directors or less than 10% shareholders.
-The aggregate market value of registrant's common stock not held by affiliates as of June 30, 2011 was \$5,192,991,749.

-As of February 13, 2012, there were 80,927,390 shares of the registrant's common stock, par value $12 \frac{1}{2} \phi$ per share, outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE
+FURN 1 10-K \checkmark ANNUAL REPORT PURSUANT TO SECT OF 1934 ION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the fiscal year ended December 31, 2011 O PR .
+TRANSITION REPORT PURSUANT TO S ACT OF 1934 ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Commission File e Number 1-4858 INTI ORS & FRAGRANCES INC. as specified in its charter) NEW YORK (State or other jurisdiction of incorporation or organization) 13-1432060 (I.R.S.
+Employer Identification No.) 521 WEST 57TH STREET, NEW YORK, N.Y.
+(Address of principal executive offices) 10019 (Zip Code) Registrant's telephone number, i ncluding area code (212) 765-5500 SECURITIES REGISTERED PURSUA ANT TO SECTION 12(b) OF THE ACT: Title of Each Class Common Stock, par value 12 1⁄2¢ per share Name of Each Exchange on Which Registered New York Stock Exchange ANT TO SECTION 12(g) OF THE ACT: one Indicate by ch neck mark if the registrant is a well-known seasoned issuer, a s defined in Rule 405 of the Securities Act.
+Yes $\ oxdot$ No $\ oxdot$ Indicate by ch eck mark if the registrant is not required to file reports pursu ant to Section 13 or Section 15(d) of the Act.
+Yes \Box No \Box during the preceding ired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 is required to file such reports), and (2) has been subject to such filing to be submitted and and posted on its corporate Website, if any, every Interactive Data File required this chapter) during the preceding 12 months (or for such shorter period that the not be contained, to 105 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will ormation statements incorporated by reference in Part III of this Form 10-K or neck mark whether the registrant is a large accelerated filer, a arge accelerated filer," "accelerated filer" and "smaller report n accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See ing company" in Rule 12b-2 of the Exchange Act.
+Large acc celerated filer $oxdot$ Accelerated filer $oxdot$ 1 Non-accelerated filer $\ \square$ Smaller reporting company $\ \square$ Indicate by ch eck mark whether the registrant is a shell company (as defin ed in Rule 12b-2 of the Exchange Act).
+Yes \square No \square which directly or inc lirectly control, are controlled by, or are under common cont standing common stock, the term "affiliate" refers to persons, entities or groups rol with the registrant and does not include individual executive officers, 's common stock not held by affiliates as of June 30, 2011 was \$5,192,991,749.
+As of Februar y 13, 2012, there were $80,927,390$ shares of the registrant's α common stock, par value 12 1/2¢ per share, outstanding.
+DOCUMENTS INCORPO PRATED BY REFERENCE